Aastha-Arora/D3-challenge/README.md

 * The scatter plot can be filtered by selected the x-axis and y-axis labels using a mouse click event. x-axis contains the scale for three demographics (Poverty, Age and Household income) and the y-axis contains three health risk factors (Obesity, Smoking and lacking healthcare).
 The scatter plot is rendered for the selected labels (highlighed in black).
-Inactive labels willl be displayed in grey color.
+Inactive labels are displayed in grey color.

 * Each state is represented by a circle in the scatter plot.
 State abbreviations are marked inside the circle.

-* The chart has animated transitions for circle locations and range of axes.
+* The chart has animated transitions for circle locations and for the range of axes.

-* d3-tooltip has been incorated to display the label values for the axes on mouse hover.
+* d3-tooltip has been incorated to display the label values for the axes when the user hovers their cursor over the state circles.